yogitasn/ethereum-streaming-pipeline/README.md

 Streaming pipeline for Ethereum data
 Ethereum Streaming Producer

-Perfect 👍 thanks for clarifying — since your current script is a **Python producer** that polls Ethereum blocks and writes them as JSON to a **Unity Catalog Volume**, the README should directly explain that (instead of a full bronze → silver → gold pipeline).
-Here’s a **focused README.md** tailored to your exact code:

----

 # Ethereum Streaming Producer

 This project streams **Ethereum blocks** in near real time using [Web3.py](https://web3py.readthedocs.io/) and writes them as **raw JSON files** into a **Databricks Unity Catalog Volume**.